A Study of the ReCor Medical Paradise System in Clinical Hypertension - RADIANCE-HTN SOLO

 - No difference in office SBP between the two arms

 The results of this trial indicate that, among patients with mild to moderate hypertension, renal denervation with the Paradise endovascular ultrasound renal denervation system resulted in a greater reduction in both SBP and DBP at 2 months compared with a sham procedure.
 Of note, patients were off all antihypertensive medications during this 2-month period.
 By 6 months, nearly two thirds of patients required antihypertensive therapy even after renal denervation.
 However, the number and dose of medications required was lower compared with the sham arm.
-The effect of renal denervation appeared reasonably stable compared with the sham arm.
+The effect of renal denervation appeared reasonably stable compared with the sham arm out to 12 months.

 Overall reductions were similar to those noted in the SPYRAL HTN-OFF MED study.
 Results are contrary to SYMPLICITY HTN-3, which was a larger trial.
 Regression to the mean is an important consideration in hypertension trials, and thus, these results need to be replicated in a larger cohort with longer follow-up; the sham design is also important.

 Azizi M, Schmieder RE, Mahfoud F, et al. Six-Month Results of Treatment-Blinded Medication Titration for Hypertension Control Following Randomization to Endovascular Ultrasound Renal Denervation or a Sham Procedure in the RADIANCE-HTN SOLO Trial.
-Circulation 2019;Mar 17:[Epub ahead of print].
+Circulation 2019;139:2542-53.

 Azizi M, Schmieder RE, Mahfoud F, et al. Endovascular ultrasound renal denervation to treat hypertension (RADIANCE-HTN SOLO): a multicentre, international, single-blind, randomised, sham-controlled trial.
 Lancet 2018;391:2335-45.